The Vicar of Bray (song): Glorious Revolution

 The Glorious Revolution occurred soon after James II's ascension to the throne in 1685.
-James had only been king for a matter three years before he fled.
-The Vicar, therefore, did not have long with his new faith.
-However, the Vicar was not alone in converting to open Roman Catholicism.
-John Dryden became Roman Catholic at this time (and was taunted by a version of the "Vicar of Bray" tale pre-dating this song), but he remained Roman Catholic to his death and defended his conversion publicly.
+James had only been king for a matter three years before he fled and the Vicar did not have long with his new faith.
+The Vicar was not alone in converting to open Roman Catholicism.
+John Dryden became Roman Catholic at this time (and was taunted by a version of the "Vicar of Bray" tale pre-dating this song) but he remained Roman Catholic to his death and defended his conversion publicly.

 Turn'd the cat in pan

 To change sides quickly and effortlessly.
-According to the Oxford English Dictionary: "to reverse the order of things so dexterously as to make them appear the very opposite of what they really are; to turn a thing right about.
+According to the Oxford English Dictionary, "to reverse the order of things so dexterously as to make them appear the very opposite of what they really are; to turn a thing right about.
 Obs.".

 Allegiance

-When William & Mary came to the throne many Anglican clergy felt still bound by their previous oaths of allegiance to James II.
-They would accept William & Mary as regents, but not as the rightful monarchs so could not swear an oath of allegiance to them.
+When William and Mary came to the throne, many Anglican clergy felt still bound by their oaths of allegiance to James II.
+They would accept William and Mary as regents but not as the rightful monarchs so could not swear an oath of allegiance to them.
 They became known as the nonjurors from the Latin iuro meaning to "swear an oath".
-The schism slowly declined throughout the 18th century.
+The schism slowly declined through the 18th century.